Skip to main content

 What if I'm visiting multiple Schengen countries?

-Mention all countries in your letter, but apply to the embassy of your main destination (where you'll spend the most time).
+Mention all countries in your letter, but apply to the embassy of your main destination (where you will spend the most time).
 Explain your multi-country itinerary briefly.

 Last updated: